mirhatx/GoGetChanges/README.md

 # GoGetChanges
-This tool check if a particular page's html content has been changed.
+Check if particular webpage's HTML content has changed

 ## Installation: